by Annie Laukaitis

 SEO capabilities.

-SEO is a great distribution strategy for your content and an essential aspect of your website design.
+SEO is a key distribution strategy for your content and an essential aspect of your website design.

-Ranking highly on Google search engine for relevant keywords can help drive traffic to your site from interested users who are searching online.
+Ranking highly on the Google search engine for relevant keywords can help drive traffic to your site from interested users searching online.
 SEO can organically deliver you potential clients with high intent who are more likely to convert, which can make SEO traffic more cost-effective.

 Site speed.

-A CMS (content management system) is crucial for an ecommerce site, as it houses any dynamic content — such as blog posts, visuals and any other blocks of content in a design — all in one place.
+A content management system (CMS) is crucial for an ecommerce site, as it houses any dynamic content — such as blog posts, visuals, and any other blocks of content in a design — all in one place.

-With a CMS, you’ll be able to make changes to or add new content, and the changes will be automatically reflected on your ecommerce website.
-This way you can consistently keep your site updated with new content that supports your products.
+With a CMS, you can change or add new content, which will automatically reflect on your ecommerce website.
+This way, you can consistently update your site with new content supporting your products.

-Chances are they consistently have the products in stock that you want, they provide multiple versions of products, and they offer promotions and discounts when needed.
+Chances are they consistently have the products you want in stock, provide multiple versions of products, and offer promotions and discounts when needed.

-In fact, research shows that flexible and seamless payment options speed up the decision-making process for nine in 10 shoppers and even prompts them to spend more — which is why it’s crucial that your ecommerce platform can integrate with multiple payment gateways.
+In fact, research shows that flexible and seamless payment options speed up the decision-making process for nine in 10 shoppers and even prompt them to spend more.
+This makes it crucial for your ecommerce platform to integrate with multiple payment gateways.

 Luckily, as a BigCommerce merchant, you can build a custom checkout for your online shop and even offer one-click checkout with apps like Bolt.